ConfusedCoconut/tennis_data/README.md

 ServiceGamesWon: total number of games where the player served and won<br>
 TotalServicePointsWon: % of points in games where the player served that they won<br>

-FirstServeReturnPointsWon: % of opponents first-serve points the player was able to win//
+FirstServeReturnPointsWon: % of opponents first-serve points the player was able to win<br>
-SecondServeReturnPointsWon: % of opponents second-serve points the player was able to win//
+SecondServeReturnPointsWon: % of opponents second-serve points the player was able to win<br>
-BreakPointsOpportunities: number of times where the player could have won the service game of the opponent//
+BreakPointsOpportunities: number of times where the player could have won the service game of the opponent<br>
-BreakPointsConverted: % of the time the player was able to win their opponent’s service game when they had the chance//
+BreakPointsConverted: % of the time the player was able to win their opponent’s service game when they had the chance<br>
-ReturnGamesPlayed: total number of games where the player’s opponent served//
+ReturnGamesPlayed: total number of games where the player’s opponent served<br>
-ReturnGamesWon: total number of games where the player’s opponent served and the player won//
+ReturnGamesWon: total number of games where the player’s opponent served and the player won<br>
-ReturnPointsWon: total number of points where the player’s opponent served and the player won//
+ReturnPointsWon: total number of points where the player’s opponent served and the player won<br>
-TotalPointsWon: % of points won by the player//
+TotalPointsWon: % of points won by the player<br>

-Wins: number of matches won in a year//
+Wins: number of matches won in a year<br>
-Losses: number of matches lost in a year//
+Losses: number of matches lost in a year<br>
-Winnings: total winnings in USD($) in a year//
+Winnings: total winnings in USD($) in a year<br>
-Ranking: ranking at the end of year//
+Ranking: ranking at the end of year<br>